cheonglol/Seraphim-Sentinels/README.md

+# My Notes

+this is my personal page, can I make it more professional? yes, but no. someone, who gave me an opportunity, who has helped me grow, once told me, "just be yourself".
+I'll keep those words dearly.

+---

+_end of my notes, now for react's nonsense._

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).